ewencai/GIFtoolsCookbook/content/AtoZ/em1dtm/assignUncertainties.rst

 Assign Uncertainties
 --------------------

 Before inverting the data, we must assign uncertainties.
 The role of uncertainties in the inversion process is described in the :ref:`inversion fundamentals section<Fundamentals_Uncertainties>`.
 Because the observed response spans multiple orders of magnitudes of all time channels, and the errors on the data may vary as such, distinct floor and percent uncertainties will be computed for each time channel.

-    - Use :ref:`assign simple uncertainties<objectAssignUncert>` to create data columns containing the data uncertainties.
-Use 1e-17 T/s + 10\%.
-    - Set :ref:`i/o headers<objectSetioHeaders>` for all fields.
-Files used in the inversion cannot be written until this is performed.
+    - Create :ref:`time-dependent uncertainty file<recipe_data_createUncertFile>`
+    - Assign uncertainties from file
+    - Use the Uncertainty GUI to view

 .. note::
     The uncertainties for this exercise are based on the noise added to synthetic 3D TEM data.
 If the applied uncertainties are correct: